Educational stage: Organization

 For additional ISCED stages of education, see ISCED.

 Sudbury schools do not use formal grade levels or educational stages.
-Instead, students ages 4 through 18 are intermingled in a democratic educational system, relying on a series of certifications to use equipment that may require specialized knowledge or safety procedures.
+Instead, students ages 4 through 18 are intermingled in a democratic educational system, relying on a series of certifications to use equipment that may require specialised knowledge or safety procedures.
 These certifications are not typically restricted by age, but rather by demonstrated ability.

 By country

 Australia

-In Australia, children undergo thirteen years of formal education (plus non-compulsory preschool or kindergarten), usually starting at age 4, 5 or 6, and finishing at age 17, 18 or 19.
+In Australia, children undergo thirteen years of formal education (plus non-compulsory preschool or kindergarten), usually starting at age 4, 5, or 6 and finishing at age 17, 18, or 19.
 The years are numbered from "Kindergarten" to 12.